 - Have an AUP.
 What’s that, some may ask?
 AUP refers to an Acceptable Use Policy; some schools call it a Responsible Use Policy.
 Basically, the policy outlines all goals and expectations for acceptable device use, along with the consequences for violating the policy.
 Some schools have separate AUPs for students and faculty.
 We've also seen schools translate legal-jargon-heavy AUPs into more digestible "Technology Values" statements to share widely with kids and their families.

 - Get buy-in.
 Make sure families are in the know about what your school expects.
-Use our Q&A for Families to help outline and answer parents' burning questions.
 The more they are part of the decision-making process, the more they will support and enforce the efforts.
 Likewise, at the end of the day, students are the ultimate device users.
 Use our writeable Customizable Device Contract with students to co-write contracts so everyone has a clear understanding of the agreed-upon expectations and consequences.

 - Be proactive.
 Address digital citizenship even if devices aren’t a constant presence in your classroom or school.
 Kids don’t have online and offline lives anymore.
 Their worlds are digital 24/7.
 By starting conversations about acceptable behaviors as early as kindergarten, you set a precedent and expectation for your school climate.
 Weave our K-12 Digital Literacy & Citizenship lessons throughout the grades.
 As we know, when kids misstep (and they will), the consequences are more dire in the digital world, and reactive efforts are never as effective as proactive ones.